vacu9708/Shopping-mall/README.md

 # The shopping mall consists of these microservices
 ### API gateway
-Acts as a single entry point for clients, routing requests to the appropriate microservices
+Acts as a single entry point for clients, routing requests to the appropriate microservices.
+It also controls the incoming reequests with Request rate limiting and Circuit breaker.

 ### Order management
 Handles order processing